mdn/content/files/en-us/web/api/navigation_api/index.md

 As the user navigates through your application, each new location navigated to results in the creation of a navigation history entry.
 Each history entry is represented by a distinct {{domxref("NavigationHistoryEntry")}} object instance.
 These contain several useful properties such as the entry's key, URL, and state information.
 You can return the entry that the user is currently navigated to right now using {{domxref("Navigation.currentEntry","currentEntry")}}, and an array of all existing history entries using {{domxref("Navigation.entries", "entries()")}}.
 Each `NavigationHistoryEntry` object has a {{domxref("NavigationHistoryEntry/dispose_event", "dispose")}} event, which fires when the entry is no longer part of the browser history (e.g. navigate back three times, then navigate forwards to somewhere else.
 Those three history entries will be disposed).

-> **Note:** The Navigation API only creates history entries created directly in the application document (i.e. not {{htmlelement("iframe")}} navigations or cross-origin navigations), providing an accurate list of all previous history entries just for your app.
+> **Note:** The Navigation API only exposes history entries created directly by the application (i.e. not {{htmlelement("iframe")}} navigations or cross-origin navigations), providing an accurate list of all previous history entries just for your app.
 This makes traversing the history a much less fragile proposition than the older {{domxref("History API")}}.

 The `Navigation` object contains all the methods you'll need to update and traverse through the navigation history: